marius-wieschollek/passwords/README.md

 **Soon to come:** You can also define custom password rules to make sure all your passwords live up to your expectations.

 #### Legacy API and APP Migration support
-**Soon to come:** Are you using Fallon Turners Passwords app for Nextcloud/OwnCloud?
+Are you using Fallon Turners Passwords app for Nextcloud/OwnCloud?
 No problem!
-Passwords has a migration tool and will automatically import all the passwords on your Nextcloud instance.
+Passwords will automatically import all the passwords from the old app.
+Take a look at the [legacy migration guide](https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/Legacy-Migration) for more details.
-Thanks to the legacy API support you can even keep applications using the old API.
+**Soon to come:** Thanks to the legacy API support you can even keep applications using the old API.
 (But passwords with client side encryption are not available on the old API)

 #### Build upon modern standards